Skip to content

 • value: the user's e-mail address or phone number to which the challenge will be sent;

-SSKS will send a message in template format to the auth_factor containing challenge, valid for 6h, and return the backend sessionId;
+SSKS will send a message following the template of template_id to the auth_factor containing challenge, valid for 6h, and return to the backend sessionId;

 1. retrieves the twoManRuleKey associated with this user;